Houston's Line of Duty Firefighters

 Buried: Hollywood Cemetery, Section F, Plot 19, Space 2

-James Lowth was seriously injured when Engine 26 was struck by a Port Terminal Railroad locomotive (steam powered) after being dispatched to a fire at the Eastern States Refinery.
-Two factors combined to cause this accident: The warning signal at the railroad crossing was not working, the engineer, seated on the opposite side of the locomotive, was unable to see Engine 26 attempting to cross the tracks.
-The accident occurred at 1000 Broadway Street at Lawndale Street.
+James Lowth was seriously injured when Engine 26 was struck by a steam powered Port Terminal Railroad Association Train after being dispatched to a fire at the Eastern States Refinery.
+There were two things that contributed to the cause of the accident; the warning signal at the railroad crossing was not working and the PTRA Engineer, Oliver Florrow, was seated on the opposite side of the locomotive, and was unable to see Engine 26 attempting to cross the tracks.
+The accident occurred at 1000 Broadway Street and Bowie Street.

-Jimmy survived WWII and just returned home from serving three years and five months in the United States Navy.
+Jimmy survived World War II and returned home after serving in the United States Naval Reserves as a Radio Technician Second Class from May 29, 1942 to November 24, 1945.
 He died his first night back on duty since his wedding and honeymoon in Galveston, two weeks prior.
+He was survived by his wife of fifteen days, Peggy Leu.

 Leroy Pena Lucio